INGRAM ENGINEERING

 Sometimes fast rate, slow rate, or aggressive might be the term used.
 Like most camshaft terms, they are used in marketing to sell camshafts.
 What makes a cam profile fast rate or slow rate?
 What makes a cam profile aggressive?
 Sometimes the term only applies to the profile ramps, such as the ramps are fast or the ramps are slow, the ramps are aggressive.

 If you look at enough cam profiles, some definitely move the valve faster than others.
 Basically the movement of the valve (or tappet) per degree of lobe rotation is considered the cam profile rate.
 Velocity is the actual term used when designing cam profiles.
+How quickly that velocity is reached is the acceleration which is also part of the rate.
 In flat tappet profiles the maximum velocity is determined by the tappet face diameter.
 Roller profiles will usually have a faster maximum velocity and most are about the same for a specific profile.
+The acceleration will need to be controlled on a roller profile to prevent excessive negative radius in the flanks.

 0 Comments